chrlns/sonews/README.md

 The requirements for building and running sonews are:

 * Apache Maven
-* Java 6 JDK
+* Java 6 JDK (or newer)
 * CouchDB or MySQL/PostgreSQL installation

 Build
 -----

 sonews uses Apache Maven for building and dependency managing.
-Use
+Use the following command to build and package sonews:

     $ mvn clean compile package
-to build and package sonews.

-Use
+To start sonews on port 9119:

     $ mvn exec:java -Dexec.mainClass="org.sonews.Main" -Dexec.args="-p 9119"
-to start the sonews daemon on port 9119.

 Setup